-- 4.1 To be eligible for a loan: - a) the applicant must be a small business owner; - b) before the eligible disaster, the applicant carried on a small business in the defined disaster area; - c) the applicant has suffered a significant loss of income as a result of the eligible disaster. - 4.2 To be eligible applicants must also: - a) provide adequate security and loans must be secured by: - i. a mortgage of land and other assets satisfactory to QRIDA; and - ii. any other security considered necessary, for example a Specific Security Agreement over plant and machinery, or a General Securities Agreement - b) continue to carry on the small business in the defined disaster area;
+- 4.1 To be eligible for a loan: - a) the applicant must be a small business owner; - b) the applicant has sustained substantial damage to buildings, plant, equipment or stock as a result of an eligible disaster; - c) the applicant's small business was carried on in the defined disaster area immediately before the eligible disaster. - 4.2 To be eligible applicants must also: - a) provide adequate security and loans must be secured by: - i. a mortgage of land and other assets satisfactory to QRIDA; and - ii. any other security considered necessary, for example a Specific Security Agreement over plant and machinery, or a General Securities Agreement - b) continue to carry on at the same location or elsewhere in the local government area where the small business was carried on prior to the eligible disaster; - c) have reasonable prospects of carrying on the small business on a viable basis with the assistance given; - d) have taken reasonable precautions to avoid or minimise loss or damage from the disaster, for example adequate insurance;